nonlocal-lia/fake_news_detector/README.md

 * Government
 * Celebrity: movies/TV
 * Celebrity: music
-* Foreign News
+* Foreign and Misc News

 ## Method of Modeling
-The full text was be used as the sole predictor, since the models performed quite well even without the titles
+The full article text was be used as the sole predictor.

 Four different methods of embedding the full article text were used:
 * TF-IDF with 1000 dimensional vectors